simonisHereHelp/mapron_booth/past_UO_cases.md

     -Shift toward **evidence-based medicine** → need for precision messaging

-    -**LunchBag** positioned as a cost-effective alternative to Symposium
+    -**LunchBag** positioned as a cost-effective alternative to ,medical symposium

+    -In need of an activities Life-Cycle management system

 **Technology constraints**:

-    no iPhones, pre-3G era, limited connectivity (SMS only), no cloud, modem connection to private server
+    before iPhone era, pre 3G mobility, limited connectivity (SMS only), no cloud infrastructure, no streaming video, modem connection to private servers (running Windows NT)

 **Our Solution--Rep’s Workflow**